alfred-abraham/cyclistic_bike_sharing_analysis/README.md

 However:

-* Members and casual riders have different peaks; the former peak in August while the latter peak in July.
+* Members and casual riders have different peaks; the former peak in August while the latter peak in July

 ---